4d/4d-for-ios/docs/Detailform-StoryboardCustomTemplate.md

 ![Tag constraints](assets/custom-detailform/duplicated-constraints.png)

-Just like View Field 2 and label, get all **7 Constraints** Object IDs from the Identity Inspector and replace them with **TAG-FD-004**, **TAG-FD-005**, **TAG-FD-006**, **TAG-FD-007**, **TAG-FD-008**, **TAG-FD-009** and **TAG-FD-010**.
+Just like View Field 2 and label, get all **7 Constraints** Object IDs from the Identity Inspector and replace them with: **TAG-FD-004**, **TAG-FD-005**, **TAG-FD-006**, **TAG-FD-007**, **TAG-FD-008**, **TAG-FD-009** and **TAG-FD-010**.

-Go straight to your project editor select your Custom detail template from the Forms section and Build.
+Go to your project editor and select your detail template from the Forms section, then click on Build.

 ![Custom detail template forms](assets/custom-detailform/custom-detail-template-forms.png)

-Pretty good for a first try :)
+Not bad for a first attempt! :)

 ![iPhone Demo](assets/custom-detailform/iphone-demo.png)

-The Field View 2 is well duplicated !
-Let's see if we can make this app a little bit more sexy!
+Field View 2 is well duplicated!
+Let's see if we can make this app a bit more interesting!

 ### Customize your app

-We are going to add corner radius to the Image View as well as the Field View 2.
+We're going to add a corner radius to the Image View, as well as Field View 2.

-Select your Image View and add the two following lines in the User Defined Runtime Attributes :
+Select your Image View and add the two following lines in the User Defined Runtime Attributes:

 * **Key Path**: ```cornerRadius```
 * **Type**: ```Number```